 The winter months, from mid-January through the third week of March, are cooler in temperature and the leaves are mostly off the trees, so we can schedule up to 4 hours of flying per day.
 However, the drawback of winter is the rain and fog, which results in a larger percentage of hunts being rescheduled compared to other seasons.
 Later in the year, from April through October, we only schedule 2 flight hours per day, starting at dawn, while the temperatures are still cool.
 We fly the tree lines, crop fields, river valleys, and other watering spots.
 We are still successful in hunting outside of the winter months, although we limit the number of flight hours to the cooler parts of the day.
 The feral hogs are active, eating, and breeding all year long.
 Therefore, the convenience of travel, schedule availability with clients for corporate entertainment, or proximity to a birthday or anniversary tend to be equally important factors in the overall decision about when to visit Texas for some Helicopter Hog Hunting fun.

 HeliBacon’s aircraft is a Bell 212, a modern twin-engine variant of the venerable Huey.
 The Bell 212 is a medium category, transport-certified aircraft.
 As such, there is no individual seat weight limit.
-However, each passenger is secured to the aircraft with an FAA-certified harness.
-The harness is rated for a passenger (with equipment) of up to 450 pounds.
-One of our heaviest shoulder-fired machine guns is the FN 249 SAW.
-With a 200-round hard case full of ammo, the machine gun setup itself can weigh 25 pounds.
-Since the firearms system is attached to the shooter with a sling, the harness must support its weight as well.
+However, each passenger is secured to the aircraft with an FAA certified harness.
+The harness is rated for a passenger (including equipment) of up to 450 pounds.
+Since the firearm is attached to the shooter with a sling, the harness must support its weight as well.
 Therefore, we limit passengers to a maximum weight of 425 pounds.
 Each passenger is weighed prior to flying.
 When being weighed, each passenger must wear closed-toed shoes and pants or shorts.
 We use a Salter Brecknell PS500-22 industrial floor scale with a digital readout.
 It is extremely accurate.
 The scale must report 425.0 lbs. or under on the morning of the hunt, or we cannot take you flying.
 If a passenger is over 425 lbs., they do not qualify for a refund.
 Additionally, the harness is rated for a height of up to 78 inches and a waist size of up to 46 inches.